Thorinwasher/schem/README.md

 [![license](https://img.shields.io/github/license/Minestom/MinestomDataGenerator.svg)](LICENSE)

-A schematic reader and writer library for Minestom.
-The library can read Sponge schematics versions 1-3, currently it always writes as Sponge schematics version 1.
+A schematic reader library for paper and other bukkit forks.
+The library can read Sponge schematics versions 1-3.
+This is a fork of https://github.com/hollow-cube/schem

 ## Install

-Schem is available on [maven central](https://search.maven.org/search?q=g:dev.hollowcube%20AND%20a:schem).
+Schem is available on [maven central](https://search.maven.org/search?q=g:dev.thorinwasher%20AND%20a:schem).

 ```groovy
 repositories {